Bernese Rottie (Bernese Mountain Dog & Rottweiler Mix): Info, Pictures & More

 Exercise 🐕

-You won’t wonder long how your dog eats so much food because their energy levels, while cyclical, are very high.
-You should expect to walk your Bernese Rottie every day for at least an hour, and it’s highly recommended that they get off-leash time to poke around and meander on their own terms.
+You should expect to walk your Bernese Rottie every day for at least an hour, and it is highly recommended that they get off-leash time to explore and run around.

 Not providing the proper amount of exercise and mental stimulation can lead to destructive behavior and unhappiness or depression in your pup, so make sure you have the time to set aside for exercise every day before committing to this breed.

-These dogs can go through cycles of activity; one minute, they might be happy lounging and relaxing, and the next, they’re up and ready to run and play.
+Bernweilers can go through activity cycles; one minute, they might be happy lounging and relaxing, and the next, they’re up and ready to run and play.
 They have the ability and sometimes the drive to exercise for longer periods, so if you’re very active, your pup may be willing to stick by your side through whatever exercise you’re doing.

-It’s important to mention that, given their thick coats, these dogs can become overexerted in hot weather.
-Be very careful not to overwork your dog in the summer or warm climates.
+It is essential to mention that, given their thick coats, Bernweilers can become overheated in hot weather.
+Be very careful not to overwork your dog in the summer.

 Training 🦮

-Bernese Rotties are intelligent and eager to please their owners, so, generally speaking, they won’t be challenging to train.
-They can be a bit stubborn and thick-headed at times, so be persistent with your training efforts.
+Bernese Rotties are intelligent and eager to please their owners, so, generally speaking, they aren’t challenging to train.
+They can sometimes be stubborn and thick-headed, so be persistent with your training efforts.
 With a consistent routine and positive reinforcement, you shouldn’t have many issues instilling good behavior and habits in your dog.

 Grooming ✂️

-Given their medium-to-long double coat, the Bernese Rottie can be expected to shed a lot, especially as the seasons progress away from winter.
+Given their medium-to-long double coat, the Bernese Rottie can shed a lot, especially as the seasons progress away from winter.
 Brushing regularly will help limit shedding, but you’re unlikely to keep up with it entirely, so prepare to vacuum often.

 Health and Conditions ❤️

-While the Bernese Rottie isn’t prone to many medical issues, the common ones are, unfortunately, very serious.
+While the Bernese Rottie isn’t prone to many medical issues, the common ones are very serious.
 Your pup should be taken for routine screening and vet checkups so you can catch these issues early and treat them.

 Male vs Female

 You can expect male Bernese Rotties to be a bit more territorial and protective than the females, and they may also be more independent and desire more alone time to explore.
-The size of these dogs, surprisingly, isn’t dependent on their sex, and both male and female Bernese Rotties enjoy exercise and freedom as well as affection and attention.
+The size of these dogs, surprisingly, isn’t dependent on their sex, and both male and female Bernese Rotties thrive with daily exercise and freedom as well as affection and attention.

 Final Thoughts

-Bernese Rotties embody a lot of what many people desire and expect from a large dog: protection and loyalty, along with gentleness and affection.
+Bernese Rotties embody what most owners expect from a large dog: protection, loyalty, gentleness, and affection.
 They’ll be beautiful additions to your family and home.

 Bernese Rotties do best if they have room to be on their own and enjoy the smells and sounds of nature.
-Off-leash time is just as important to this breed as exercise with their humans.
-If you’re looking for a big, friendly pup, who will stand at your side no matter what but also one who will snuggle and offer lots of love and attention, the Bernese Rottie may be the perfect hybrid breed for you!
+Off-leash time is as vital as exercise with their humans.
+If you’re looking for a big, friendly pup who will stand by your side no matter what but also provide plenty of love and attention, the Bernese Rottie may be the perfect hybrid breed for you!

 Featured Image Credit: Pixabay